Time course of drug effect

 Effect compartment model

-- Save the Ka1EmaxC Model in your Time Course of Effect folder with the new name:
+- Save the Ka1EmaxC Model in your Time Course of Effect

 Ka1EmaxCe.mmd - Add an effect compartment for delayed concentrations (Ce) (Figure 2).